Arkady23/http.net-https.net/README.md

 Parameters:                                                                  Default values:
      -d      Folder containing the domains.                                      ../www/
-     -i      Main document is in the folders.
+     -i      Main document is in the folder.
 The main document in the            index.html folder specified by the -d parameter is used to display the page with the 404 code - file was not found.
 To compress traffic, files compressed using gzip method of the name.expansion.gz type